eggsandbeer/single-page-javascript-exercise/README.md

 ### Requirements

-* This exercise is to be completed within 3 hours.
-The requirements are open ended, just be sure to complete the following mandatory ones.
+* The requirements are open ended, just be sure to complete the following mandatory ones.
 * Application files are located under the "app" folder.
 * You must use AngularJS for this exercise (included in the starter application).
 * Have a search field that allows searching for a GitHub user's repositories.
 Call the following API (where USER_NAME is the value typed into the search field).
 See http://developer.github.com/v3/repos/#list-user-repositories for more info.